top of page

 What are some of your influences?

-I always loved Jon Spencer, Ray Charles, Stevie Wonder, Led Zepplin then Max Crawdaddy introduced me to Chris Wilson, Alvin Youngblood Hart, Chuck Berry, John Lee Hooker, RL Burnside, and my man Howlin Wolf.. more recently its bands like Eileen Jewel, Little Barry, Derek Trucks, Dr Johns new record Locked Down, and Tom Waits "Glitter and Doom" live, and Doyle Bramhall II, with that blues infused material that crosses boundaries that is really grabbing me by the ears.
+Early on it was Jon Spencer, Ray Charles, Stevie Wonder, Led Zepplin then Max Crawdaddy introduced me to Chris Wilson, Alvin Youngblood Hart, Chuck Berry, John Lee Hooker, RL Burnside, and Howlin Wolf.. and down the rabbit hole I went..

 Favorite artist and song?